The Alife2 trial

 The Alife2 study is investigating whether anti-coagulant (blood-thinning) treatment reduces the risk of miscarriage in women with two or more (unexplained) miscarriages and inherited thrombophilia – a blood-clotting problem.

-You may be able to take part in the trial if a blood test shows that you have inherited thrombophilia
+Women were able to take part in the trial if a blood test showed that they had inherited thrombophilia

 AND

-- You have had two or more miscarriages
+- They had had two or more miscarriages

-- You are trying for a baby, or plan to try, and are not yet pregnant and
+- They weree trying for a baby, or plan to try, and were not yet pregnant and

-- You are willing to be ‘randomised’ – to be chosen at random – to either the trial treatment or standard care.
+- They were willing to be ‘randomised’ – to be chosen at random – to either the trial treatment or standard care.

 What would I need to do?

-Participants randomised to trial treatment will be instructed in how to inject themselves once daily with a dose of anti-coagulant in either upper leg or abdomen.
-Treatment would start at or within 7 weeks of a confirmed pregnancy (based on first day of the last period) and continue until the start of labour or the end of the pregnancy.
+Participants randomised to trial treatment were instructed in how to inject themselves once daily with a dose of anti-coagulant in either upper leg or abdomen.
+Treatment started at or within 7 weeks of a confirmed pregnancy (based on first day of the last period) and continued until the start of labour or the end of the pregnancy.

-Participants who are randomised to standard care won’t need to inject themselves at all, but will be given normal pregnancy care, although they will be followed up by the research team.
+Participants who were randomised to standard care did not need to inject themselves at all, but were be given normal pregnancy care, although they were followed up by the research team.

 - Basingstoke: Basingstoke and North Hampshire Hospital